 The story’s title

-A resume.
-Please include any performance/writing experience you have (performance and writing experience is not required at all, but we’d like to know about it if you have any.)
+The form also includes a place to attach a resume.
+Please include any performance/writing experience you have.
+Performance and writing experience is not required to work with 2nd Story, but we’d like to know about it if you have any!